Get Free Solar Panel Quotes

 Are solar batteries worth it in the UK?

-Solar energy is increasing in popularity, with more than 1.3 million UK households now taking advantage of falling solar panel costs to help cut their bills and emissions, and reduce their reliance on the grid.
+Solar energy is becoming increasingly popular, with more than 1.3 million UK households taking advantage of falling solar panel costs to cut their bills and emissions and reduce their reliance on the grid.

-If you’re one of the many turning to solar panels, you’ll want to know the benefits of solar batteries, too – they let you store more of the solar energy you generate, rather than letting the excess electricity go to the grid.
+Suppose you’re one of the many turning to solar panels.
+In that case, you’ll want to know the benefits of solar batteries, too – they let you store more of the solar energy you generate rather than letting the excess electricity go to the grid.

-But are solar batteries actually worth it in the UK?
+But are solar batteries worth it in the UK?
 We’ll answer that below.

 If you’re already set on getting a solar PV system with a solar battery, why not fill in our web form to receive free quotes from trusted installers?